quarkiverse/quarkiverse/docs/Home.md

 end-users to have a bad experience.

-If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automtically.
-In this case we do please request you use your own group id to clearly identify those artifacts are from a third-party.
+If you do not want to commit to the above guidelnes then you are more than welcome to publish an extension outside of Quarkus or Quarkiverse; and then you can still be listed in the registry - it is just not handled automatically.
+In this case please use your own group ID to clearly identify that those artifacts are from a third-party organization.

 # Joining Quarkiverse